Straight Talk: February 28, 2022, 12 PM

 - Trina Ita, Associate Commissioner, Texas Health & Human Services Commission

 For Council PTAs

-Click here to see a listing of Council Watch Parties.
+Click here to see a listing of council watch parties.

-Click here to download.
+Click here to see the media alert.